catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-persistent-storage.md

 persistentVolumeClaim.yaml:

 :::tip
-This can be omitted if **dynamic provisioning** is enabled, i.e. no storageClassName is defined.
+The persistentVolumeClaim.yaml can be omitted if **dynamic provisioning** is enabled, i.e. no storageClassName is defined, only the pod or deployment is needed with the storage configuration in its definition.
 If storageClassName is set to "-", storageClassName: "", dynamic provisioning is disabled, in this case you need to define your own persistentVolumeClaim.
 :::